IHE/RAD.IMR/input/pagecontent/RAD-Y5.md

 - Annotation (Section 4.16.4.2.2.5.8)
 - Measurements (Section 4.16.4.2.2.5.10 except for Cobb angle ???)

-The Requester may provide basic viewing tools for the user to interactive with the images.
+The Display may provide basic viewing tools for the user to interactive with the images.

-If the Requester supports the Series/Study Navigation Option, the Requester shall support the following additional interactive behavior:
+If the Display supports the Series/Study Navigation Option, the Display shall support the following additional interactive behavior:
 - Scrolling (Section 4.16.4.2.2.5.5)

 > Note that the Display is only required to display the actual objects referenced in the DiagnosticReport resource.
 If display of images from another plane (e.g. coronal or sagittal) other than the plane used during acquisition (e.g. axial) is necessary, then images on these other planes should be reconstructed (e.g. using multiplanar reconstruction), created as separate set of images and referenced in the DiagnosticReport resource.
 The Display is not required to support reconstruction.

-### 2:3.Y5.5 Security Considerations
+### 2:4.Y5.5 Security Considerations

 See [IMR Security Considerations](volume-1.html#security-considerations)

-#### 2:3.Y2.5.1 Security Audit Considerations
+#### 2:4.Y2.5.1 Security Audit Considerations

 The Radiology Audit Trail Option in the ITI Audit Trail and Node Authentication Profile (ITI TF-1:9) defines audit requirements for IHE Radiology transactions.
 See RAD TF-3: 5.1.

-#### 2:3.Y2.5.2 Display Specific Security Considerations
+#### 2:4.Y2.5.2 Display Specific Security Considerations

-Since this transaction involves the display of PHI, it may be reasonable for Report Readers to implement typical access controls for patient records, such as logins for users and role-based access policies.
-Since this transaction involves parsing datasets generated by other systems, it may be reasonable for Report Readers to implement basic digital hygiene, such as sanitizing datasets to avoid malicious executable scripts that might be executed by a browser-based viewer.
+Since this transaction involves the display of PHI, it may be reasonable for the Display to implement typical access controls for patient records, such as logins for users and role-based access policies.
+Since this transaction involves parsing datasets generated by other systems, it may be reasonable for the Display to implement basic digital hygiene, such as sanitizing datasets to avoid malicious executable scripts that might be executed by a browser-based viewer.